Brufico/Brufico.github.io/aboutme.md

 My name is Bruno Fischer Colonimos.

-This site is very much under construction now.
-Almost everything is quite sketchy.
-I will improve it as I go.

 I am a *Quantitative Analysis* teacher.

 I have done this for a long time now.
 I have worked in many different settings, most of the time with Business students, but also with Computer Science students.
 Last year, at **Essec**, the most frequent background in the group was Engineering.